reproteq/TelegramKrakenBot/README.md

 pip3 install -r requirements.txt

-Install newest versions of needed modules

-If you want to install the newest versions of the needed modules, execute the following:
+If you want install the newest versions of the needed modules execute:

 pip3 install python-telegram-bot -U